Editorially checkedVisible ownership, review date and official-source context for this page.

 Independent publisher behind UK Planning Guide, focused on turning planning rules, local authority sources and early-stage project risk into practical plain-English guidance.

-Pages are published under UK Planning Guide with a visible methodology, privacy notice and editorial policy.
+Pages are published under UK Planning Guide with a visible methodology, review date, privacy notice and editorial policy.

 Read the editorial policy